By Jill BuchnerUpdated Feb 05, 2019

 Though experts used to think that you had to come into contact with an influenza-contaminated surface or with droplets from an infected person's sneeze or cough (ick!) to get the flu, a new study from researchers at the University of Maryland suggests that simply sharing the same air as a flu sufferer can transmit the virus.

 The study, which was published in Proceedings of the National Academy of Sciences, looked at the breath of 142 people with confirmed cases of influenza on the first, second and third days of their illness, and it found all kinds of infectious cells within their exhaled air.
 In 35 percent of the breath samples they took, the researchers found the infectious form of the virus.
-Interestingly, sneezing didn’t seem to transmit the virus any more than breathing.
-This season's flu has been declared an epidemic—should you panic?
+Interestingly, sneezing didn't seem to transmit the virus any more than breathing.

 "People with flu generate infectious aerosols (tiny droplets that stay suspended in the air for a long time) even when they are not coughing, and especially during the first days of illness," explains the lead researcher, Donald Milton, professor of environmental health in the University of Maryland School of Public Health.